gotmachine/MandatoryRCS/README.md

 ## Changelog and bugs

 #### Known bugs and glitches
-- With the SAS holding a direction, on getting out of high levels of timewarp, the SAS can sometimes apply a large roll force to the vessel.
-This may be problematic for large vessels, I'm trying to find a fix.
+- The reaction wheels nerf cause the SAS to overshoot when trying to stabilize roll.
+This is problematic for large vessels and may cause them to roll back and forth forever, I'm working on this.
 - When switching to an unloaded vessel with its SAS in "target", "antitarget" or "maneuver" mode, the orientation change is applied a few frames after the vessel is unpacked, leading to the rotation event being visible to the player.
 Won't fix as this is minor, purely cosmetic and fixing would require massive modifications.

+#### v1.1 for KSP 1.2.2
+- (bugfix) Removed reaction wheels roll torque being nerfed by angular velocity to prevent SAS perpetual overshooting.

 #### v1.0 for KSP 1.2.2
 - (feature) The torque output from reaction wheels is now affected by the vessel angular velocity : the torque output decrease when the angular velocity increase, down to a minimum of 5% when the angular velocity reach 45° / second.